oroinc/documentation/user_guide/intro_nav_search.rst

 Search by Tag
 -------------

-In order to see all the records with a specific tag anywhere in the system.
+In order to see all the records with a specific tag anywhere in the system, you can search by tag.

 |